JacksonBopp/JacksonBopp/README.md

 ---

 Computer Engineering student at USF.
-Most of what I build has a microcontroller on one end and a web dashboard on the other, usually with some AI in the middle.
-Smart City volunteer at the City of Winter Haven, working on server hardware and AI hosting infrastructure.
+Most of my projects live somewhere between embedded systems and web apps, with AI filling in the gaps.
+Right now I'm volunteering with the City of Winter Haven helping set up server hardware and AI hosting infrastructure.
+Graduating Fall 2026 and open to relocate.

-I also like reading.
+I also like reading, gaming, cats, anime, and Magic the Gathering!

 ---